Airway Clearance Therapy Illustration

 33. A chronic obstructive pulmonary disease patient cannot develop an effective cough.
 Which of the following would you recommend to help this patient generate a more effective cough?

-Enhancing expiratory flow by bending forward at the waist, Using short, expiratory bursts or the “huffing” method, and Using only moderate (as opposed to full) inspiration.
+Enhancing expiratory flow by bending forward at the waist, using short, expiratory bursts or the “huffing” method, and using only moderate (as opposed to full) inspiration.

 34. Which of the following is NOT a hazard or complication of postural drainage therapy?

-Pulmonary barotraumas.
+Pulmonary barotrauma.

 35. Which of the following is the only absolute contraindication to turning?